-I was born in Washington, D.C., adopted six days later, and spent most of my childhood in Tulsa, Oklahoma.
-I’ve seen marriages, divorces, remarriages, births, bah mitzvas, reunions, reunifications, cancer, deaths, weight loss, hair loss, and monumental loss.
+I was born in Washington, D.C., adopted seven days later, and spent most of my childhood in Tulsa, Oklahoma.
+I’ve seen marriages, divorces, remarriages, births, bar mitzvahs, reunions, reunifications, cancer, deaths, weight loss, hair loss, and monumental loss.
 Luckily or unluckily, they have not all been mine.

-I’m an attorney who has gravitated to technology.
-In between being born and where I am now, I have worked, in no particular order, as a lawn boy, executive director, litigation attorney, bike messenger, bag boy, file clerk, database manager, house painter, Legal Aid attorney, solo law practitioner, web dude, and envelope licker.
+In between being born and where I am now, I have worked, in no particular order, as a lawn boy, executive director, litigation attorney, bike messenger, bag boy, file clerk, database manager, editor, house painter, Legal Aid attorney, solo law practitioner, legal humorist, and envelope licker.
 I have likely forgotten about a dozen more, and there’s probably good reason for them being stuck somewhere in the recesses of memory.
 Suffice it to say that, in July 1984, I was employee of the month at McDonald’s.

 I am currently practicing law in Minnesota as the founder of Adoptee Rights Law Center.
 I’m also mucking around a bit with my friends at Adoptees United Inc., a really cool new thing.

 In between playing with my kids, messing around on the internet, and paying attention to domestic chores, I manage to have some thoughts.
 Usually, they are a bit more strident in print than they are in person.
 I’m unabashedly liberal, sometimes stubborn, but generally happy-go-lucky.
 My views do not necessarily represent those of my